 By allocating a large proportion of our annual grantmaking budget to a few nonprofits through our Catalyst Grants, we aim to have a more meaningful impact on our Catalyst Grantee organizations and the issue areas in which they work.
 Sourcing for these grants is done via our previous grantees (Seed, Partnership, or Storytelling Grant recipients), or by finding new eligible organizations through our own research and relationships.

 - Partnership Grants

 Historically, Skees Family Foundation grantmaking has been largely based on personal relationships with the organizations’ leadership.
 Therefore, we reserve a portion of our grantmaking budget to support organizations and social entrepreneurs that we have historically funded and would like to continue to support.

-Partnership Grants are single-year unrestricted grants ranging from $5,000-$10,000, for any sized organization, with a strong preference towards organizations that have a previous funding history with SFF.
+Partnership Grants are two-year unrestricted grants ranging from $5,000-$10,000, for any sized organization, with a strong preference towards organizations that have a previous funding history with SFF.
 The purpose of these grants is to encourage prolonged partnership with organizations that may not fit into the other grantmaking categories.

 We intend to walk our talk about ending poverty from the grassroots up.
 Social change is not just for large foundations and robber-baron heirs anymore.
 We have the information, technology, and collaborative ability to create real change.
 From the smallest purchases we make (toilet tissue: recycled or not?) to how we spend our weekends (shopping or volunteering?), we believe our choices matter.
 To that end, we have created the following programs to integrate our family legacy of “philanthropy of the hands” with our grantmaking.
-All three are discretionary; may be allocated to any 501(c)(3) charity; and tend to cover a range of community, national, and global causes.
+Both are discretionary; may be allocated to any 501(c)(3) charity; and tend to cover a range of community, national, and global causes.